urbit/docs/tutorials/arvo/gall.md

 A subscription update is a new piece of subscription content for all subscribers on a given `path`.
 If no `path` is given, then the update is only given to the program that instigated this request.
-Typical use of this mode is in `++on-watch` to give an initial update to a new subscriber to get them up to date.
+Typical use of this mode is in `+on-watch` to give an initial update to a new subscriber to get them up to date.

 A subscription close closes the subscription for all subscribers on a given `path`.
 If no `path` is given, then the update is only given to the program that instigated this request.
-Typical use of this mode would be in `++on-watch` to produce a single update to a subscription then close the subscription.
+Typical use of this mode would be in `+on-watch` to produce a single update to a subscription then close the subscription.

 ### Vases and cages